cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Other conventions

 - We use the notation `x <-$ Q` to denote sampling `x` from the uniform distribution over the set `Q`.
-As an example, we use `x <- {0,1}^u` to denote sampling `x` uniformly from the set of binary strings of length `u`.
-We may interpret `x` afterwards as a byte array.
 - For two byte arrays `x` and `y`, write `x || y` to denote their concatenation.

 # Protocol {#protocol}

 In this section we describe the OPRF and VOPRF protocols.
-Recall that these protocols take place between a verifier (V) and a prover (P).
+Recall that these protocols take place between a client and a server.
+We will refer to these participants by Client and Server, respectively, throughout.
-Commonly, V is a client and P is a server, and so we use these names interchangeably throughout.
-We always operate under the assumption that the verifier is a client, and the prover is a server in the interaction (and so we will use these names interchangeably throughout).
-The server holds a secret key k for a PRF.
-The protocol allows the client to learn PRF evaluations on chosen inputs x in such a way that the server learns nothing of x.
+The Server holds a secret key k for a PRF.
+The protocol allows the client to learn PRF evaluations on chosen inputs x in such a way that the Server learns nothing of x.

 ## Overview {#overview}